 So it makes great sense that she has been added to this masterpiece as a Guardian Angel.

 Colleen had been asked to pose nude in an avant-garde picture for a cancer charity fundraiser calendar that was based around the movie “Calendar Girls”.
 Ron thought the photo was so beautifully accomplished that he decided to use it in the Hero’s Garden.

-Colleen becomes a perfect hero for Suchiu to add because of the immense respect she has earned from so many people as they watched her move through this horrific struggle with unwavering mental strength, her willingness to fight and never complain no matter how much the medicines effected her.
-She faced everyday as a new adventure and actually managed to find many positives in what she was going through.
+Colleen becomes a perfect hero for Suchiu to add because of the immense respect she has earned from so many people as they watched her move through this horrific struggle with unwavering mental strength, her willingness to fight, and never complain no matter how much the medicines affected her.
+She faced every day as a new adventure and actually managed to find many positives in what she was going through.
 Get to know her… she is inspiring.